eliormatan/DataAnalysis_HandwrittenDigits/README.md

 ### The conditions:
 #### version 1:
-Is the pixel value in position (x, y) in the picture is more than 128?\
+Is the pixel value in position (x, y) in the picture is more than 128 ?
 #### version 2: The improved condition
-- Is the pixel value in position (x, y) in the picture is more than 5?\
+- Is the pixel value in position (x, y) in the picture is more than 5 ?
-- Are there at least 3 pixels larger than 0 in blocks (pixel group) in size 1 * 5?\
+- Are there at least 3 pixels larger than 0 in blocks (pixel group) in size 1 * 5 ?
-- Is there at least one pixel larger than 0 in the column / row ?\
+- Is there at least one pixel larger than 0 in the column/row ?

 ### Results:
 By using parameters P=10,L=7.